adrimrtnz/adrimrtnz/README.md

 - 🧪 I enjoy building intelligent systems, from model training and optimization to deployment.

-- 🛡:zap: In my free time, I explore cybersecurity challenges, build games, and dig deep into topics like theoretical computer science, generative art, or analog synthesis.
+- :zap: In my free time, I explore cybersecurity challenges, build games, and dig deep into topics like theoretical computer science, generative art, or analog synthesis.

   ---